Flóra Majthényi: Life

 She met Kálmán Tóth, later a successful poet-politician, in 1853.
 In the face of her mother's opposition they waited till 1856, by which time she was nineteen, before they married.
 According to at least one source her mother, who faced increasing hardship following her own widowhood, was hoping that Flóra would marry a rich man.
 The young couple's son, the journalist-philologist Béla Tóth, was born in 1857.
 A year after that, in 1858, they separated.
 At the time of their marriage in 1856 observers would have seen Flóra as the rich scion of a privileged family, while Kálmán was a struggling young poet.
 By the time of their divorce in 1868 Kálmán Tóth was a well established businessman whereas Flóra's work had fallen out of fashion and she was, at least by her former standards, facing destitution.
 Divorce was very unusual at this time and she was prevented by her former husband from seeing her son while he was growing up after 1868.

 On 25 May 1864 "Az uram nem szeret" ("The Lover Does not Love") and "A nők hibája" ("The Women's Failure"), two one-act comedies, published by Majthényi under the pseudonym "Andor Pál", were staged at the National Theatre in Pest.
 In 1877 she published a new volume of poems, dedicating an entire cycle to Pálhoz Madách, her first love who had died young.

 In 1886 Flóra Majthényi moved to Spain: she settled in Seville and then moved to Barcelona.
 Her book "Adorationes" appeared in Spanish.
 She also wrote travel books and reports for Hungarian newspapers.
 She rarely met her son who had become a successful writer back in Hungary and who regularly sent her money.
 She made at least one lengthy journey to the Holy Land, sending back reports from Jerusalem and from Bethlehem.
 Later she moved to Algeria which is where she was based in 1907 when news came through that her son had died, a few months short of his fiftieth birthday.
 In 1908 she moved back to Hungary where she lived in a Budapest apartment.
 Her health began to fail and she was also diagnosed with mental illness.
-By the time she died, in 1915, she had become a long-stay patient at the Psychiatric Hospital ("Magyar Királyi Országos Tébolyda") in the Lipótmező quarter of Budapest.
+By the time she died, in 1915, she had become a long-stay patient at the Psychiatric Hospital (Magyar Királyi Országos Tébolydz) in the Lipótmező quarter of Budapest.
+Majthényi is buried at Farkasréti Cemetery.